dleehr/DLSFTPClient/README.md

 ## Overview

 DLSFTPClient is a an Objective-C wrapper around libssh2, providing simple access to upload and download files, as well as perform directory operations.
-It requires iOS 5.1 and leverages Grand Central Dispatch (libdispatch) heavily.
+It requires iOS 5.1.

+## Status

+DLSFTPClient is a work in progress.
+The API is subject to change, and there is still much to do, so I do not recommend using it in a shipping app.
+It's proven a good way to learn a lot of [Grand Central Dispatch](https://developer.apple.com/library/ios/#documentation/Performance/Reference/GCD_libdispatch_Ref/Reference/reference.html).

 ## Sample Usage